m-kru/enix/README.md

 Commands are *line-oriented* or *selection-oriented*.

 Line-oriented commands operate on whole lines.
-Line-oriented commands be default operate on the line where the cursor is located.
+Line-oriented commands by default operate on the line where the cursor is located.
 However, if a selection is present, then line oriented commands operate on all lines spanned by the selection.
 Even if the selection starts or ends in the middle of a line.
 An example of line-oriented command is `duplicate-line`.